dTrksak/GroupAssignment1/README.md

 Just so you know, I did a round of testing and updated the classes.
 The only thing that doesn't work (as far as I know) is importing a json file.
 The problem was related to what the json was imported as, since it isn't imported as a list of objects, its imported as a single object.

+I've shared the class diagram with all of you if you wanted to make changes and we can post it.

 /------/